Table of Contents

 Large-scale multi-map fusion task

-• Applicable scenarios: Extra-large scenes, multi-floor scenarios, interconnected multi-zone scenes
+• Applicable scenarios: Very large scenes, multi-floor, multi-region connected scenes

 • Typical cases: Large shopping centers (connecting floors), commercial districts (connecting indoor/outdoor), university campuses (connecting multiple buildings), etc.